melikit/FIBERNET_Musteri_Kayip_Analizi_Projesi/README.md

 # Analysis Stages
 _Identification of Churn Segments_
 Segments with higher churn rates were identified based on customer contract type, service usage, and demographic characteristics.

 _Determination of Root Causes_
 The main reasons for churn were identified.
-The prominent factors include:

-Lack of technical support

-Use of paperless billing

-Use of fiber internet service

-Preference for monthly contracts
+The prominent factors include lack of technical support, use of paperless billing, use of fiber internet service, and preference for monthly contracts.

 _Strategic Recommendations_
 Based on the analysis results, recommendations were developed to reduce customer churn.
-These include:

-Strengthening technical support services

-Reviewing contract options

-Implementing practices that enhance customer trust
+These include strengthening technical support services, reviewing contract options, and implementing practices that enhance customer trust.

 # Technology Used